 What You Will Do:

-Install, inspect, troubleshoot, repair and upgrade the access control, closed circuit TV, intercom and alarm system hardware.
+Install, Inspect, troubleshoot, repair, and upgrade the access control, CCTV, intercom and alarm system hardware.

 Assist Senior Physical Security Technologists in performing regularly scheduled preventive maintenance on physical security systems.

 Complete a high-quality device and component installation activities and maintenance activities as necessary.